 With the UK setting ambitious energy targets, clean energy is key to the future of energy generation and consumption.
 Our energy lawyers have over 30 years' experience delivering cutting-edge advice on ground-breaking renewable energy projects, both in the UK and overseas.
-We understand the regulatory and policy challenges our clients and have the experience to guide their renewable energy projects to completion.
+We understand the regulatory and policy challenges our clients face and have the experience to guide their renewable energy projects to completion.

 We understand the key technologies at the heart of the clean energy sector and are adept at keeping close to the ever evolving new technologies.
 Our experience spans offshore and onshore wind, wave and tidal, low carbon infrastructure, hydro, biomass, energy from waste and more.